-Students are engaged into research, artistic and applied research activities by default through their curriculum.
 Additionally the introduction of projects from the industry and/or other local as well as international projects and events also enhanced this activity.
 This is quite evident in the activity of students' work and projects.

-According to the SER, postgraduate students are less keen in mobility programmes mainly because of the involvement and commitment to other activities - mainly professional-.
-However there are opportunities for them through the EU Life Long Learning programme.(Erasmus and NordPlus).
+According to the SER, postgraduate students are less keen in mobility programmes mainly because of the involvement and commitment to other activities - mainly professional-, however there are opportunities for then through the EU Life Long Learning programme.
+(Erasmus and NordPlus).
 Nevertheless the Academy has established a great number of bilateral agreements throughout Europe where students can choose to go.
 From the current postgraduate student population there was a healthy number of students' mobility in previous years while studying on the undergraduate cycle.

 There is adequate level of support through the allocation of personal academic advisors for each student and through a scholarship scheme - at an academic level.
-Students are also supported socially through various facilities and services provided by the VAA such as gym, dormitory etc
+Students are also supported socially through various facilities and services provided by the VAA such as gym, dormitory etc.

 Student grants and allowances are regulated by the Ministry of Education and Science of the Republic of Lithuania.
 The procedure for grant allocation is described in VAA Provisions for Student Grants approved by the Senate.
 VAA students are eligible for social and incentive grants and one-off social allowances.
 Students who are eligible for a social allowance in accordance with the Law on Social Support in Cash for Badly-off Families can get a social grant.
 Incentive grants are allocated to students of all programmes for the best academic achievement (on average one Master student per semester).
 In case of difficult financial situation, a student can apply for a one-off social allowance.
 The number of student grants depends on the amount of allocated funding.
 Priority is given to students in need of social support.
-Students (from families in need of social support to publish funds.
+Students (from families in need of social support who have shown good academic and creative results) can apply for financial support to publish funds.

 The criteria for student achievement assessment are tied up with the learning outcomes.
 The system and procedure of student assessment is based on the principles of reliability, clarity and objectivity.
 The knowledge and skills of all the students of the programme are assessed by ten-point criteria-based system.
 (The system is based on the recommendations from the Ministry of Education and Science and the Study Regulations of the Academy).
-The

-Assessment system is clearly outlined in the SER and is publicly available to students online as well as through printed publications of the Academy.
+The Assessment system is clearly outlined in the SER and is publicly available to students online as well as through printed publications of the Academy.

-It seems that MA students in Design and the alumni of the programme are active and successful players of the Lithuanian and international design scene.
+It seems that MA students in Fashion Design and the alumni of the programme are active and successful players of the Lithuanian and international art scene.
 This is evident from the facts presented in the SER as well as the graduates' profile information supplied by the department as well as evidence by graduates themselves as documented during the visit.

-For example the work of designers, which was featured at International Fairs such as "100% Design", Olympia London in 2014, "Lithaunian Design Drops" in Dome of Visions, Coenhagen in 2014, "Salone Sattelite", Salone del Mobile.Milano, Milan in 2011
+For example the work of designers which was featured successfully at a New York exhibition entitled "The Train" as well as the participation/presence for a series of years, at Tranoi Fashion Week in Paris.